christenseaj1/STATS-ASSIGNMENTS/README.md

    git clone https://github.com/christenseaj1/STATS-ASSIGNMENTS.git
    cd R-Assignments

-2. Open each .R file in RStudio to explore the models and statistical analysis.
+2. Open each .R file in RStudio to view the models and statistical analysis.